Carvera Air CNC

 Frequently Asked Questions

-What is the Carvera Air CNC Machine?
+Common questions about the Carvera Air CNC machine

 The Carvera Air is a compact and versatile CNC machine designed for hobbyists and professionals alike.
 It features a quick tool changer, smaller bed size than the original Carvera, and optional add-ons like a laser module.
 Ideal for machining wood, plastics, and soft metals such as aluminum, it combines ease of use with powerful functionality.